emily-longman/Nucella_can_Pop_Genomics/README.md

 05_BUSCO.sh - Run BUSCO on the final assembly.

-#### 06 - Mask Repeats
+### 06 - Mask Repeats

 01_repeat_softmask_C.gigas.sh - Use [RepeatMasker] (https://github.com/Dfam-consortium/RepeatMasker) to softmask the genome.

-#### 07 - Annotate the Genome
+### 07 - Annotate the Genome

+Annotate the softmasked genome with Augustus and generate a SnpEff database.
+Note: prior to these steps, the genome was moved to netfiles (long term storage).

-01_Augustus.sh - Use [Augustus] (https://github.com/Gaius-Augustus/Augustus) to annotate the softmasked genome.
+01_Augustus.sh - Use [Augustus] (https://github.com/Gaius-Augustus/Augustus) to annotate the softmasked genome (note model is trained on Drosophila melanogaster).

-02_snpeff.sh -
+02_snpeff.sh - Use [SnpEff] (https://pcingola.github.io/SnpEff/) to generate a SnpEff database that can be used to annotate subsequent VCF files.

 ## Part 2 - Fastq to VCF

-This set of scripts will take the Pool-seq raw reads, trim them then map them to the genome and then call variants.
-Note: The genome and accompanying annotation were moved to the long term file storage prior to running these scripts.
+This set of scripts will take the Pool-seq raw reads (PE150 on two lanes of NovaSeqX 25B), trim them, map them to the genome, and then call variants.
+Note: Prior to these steps the genome was moved to long term file storage (netfiles).

-### 01 - QC reads
+### 01 - QC Reads

 These scripts will check the quality of the pool-seq raw reads.

-01_fastqc.sh - Run the program fastQC to produce quality reports on each individual raw read.
+01_fastqc.sh - Run the program [fastQC] (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to produce quality reports on each individual raw read.

-02_multiqc.sh - Run the program multiQC on the fastQC outputs to produce one quality report for all raw reads.
+02_multiqc.sh - Run the program [multiQC] (https://seqera.io/multiqc/) on the fastQC outputs to produce one quality report for all raw reads.

 ### 02 - Trim and Map Reads

+These scripts will trim the raw reads, map them to the genome then call variants.

-01_trim_read.sh - Use the program fastp to trim adapters as well as trim the reads based on quality.
+01_trim_read.sh - Use the program [fastp] (https://github.com/OpenGene/fastp) to trim adapters as well as trim the reads based on quality.

 02_index_reference.sh - Index the masked reference genome using the program bwa mem2.